 On October 1, 2015, the District entered a lease agreement with Star 2015 Development, LP ("Lessor") to lease approximately 1.50 acres of land.
-The land is being leased to provide temporary emergency medical and fire services.
+The land was being leased to provide temporary emergency medical and fire services.
 The base rent is \$17,216 per month.
 The term of this agreement is 12 months.
 The District shall have the option to extend the term for two additional successive periods of six months each.
-The lease was renewed through 2018.
+The lease was terminated in August 2019.
 In addition, the Lessor has agreed to provide an allowance in an amount not to exceed \$198,971 to provide certain site improvements to be constructed by Lessor for the benefit of the District.
-The District paid \$285,197 for this lease, including expense reimbursements of \$78,605 during the year ended December 31, 2018.
+The District paid \$122,164 for this lease, including expense reimbursements of \$1,650 during the year ended December 31, 2019.

 On October 28, 2015, the District entered a lease agreement with Aries Building Systems, LLC ("Lessor") to lease two modular buildings to be used as office space for fire station no.1, which is located on the leased land mentioned above.
 The base rent is \$10,000 per month.
 The term of this agreement is 12 months.
 The District shall have the option to extend the lease at the end of each term, or be on a month-to-month basis with the right of either lessee or lessor to terminate the agreement with a thirty-day written notice.
 The lease was renewed through May 23, 2018 at the same monthly lease rate of \$10,000, with an additional 6-month extension option.
 The agreement is on a month-to-month basis after May 23, 2018.
-The District paid \$122,940 for this lease during the year ended December 31, 2018.
+The lease was terminated in August 2019.
+The District paid \$70,000 for this lease during the year ended December 31, 2019.